 Keywords:Eurobarometer, European Union, immigrants, migration, student mobility, study abroad

 International student mobility has been rising as a global phenomenon in the last few decades, while its impact could be various in different contexts.
 For the European Union (EU), studying in another EU member country could be regarded as an important factor for the solidarity and integrity of the Union.
-The current study elaborates on the role of studying abroad regarding the attitudes of people towards immigration in the EU.
-It shows that people who are studying in an EU member country, belonging to higher social classes and from EU15 countries are more likely to have positive attitudes towards immigration.
-But after controlling several socio-demographic variables studying abroad still contributes positively to the attitudes of EU citizens towards immigration.
+The current study elaborates on the role of studying abroad regarding the attitudes of people toward immigration in the EU.
+It shows that people who are studying in an EU member country, belonging to higher social classes and from EU15 countries, are more likely to have positive attitudes toward immigration.
+But after controlling several socio-demographic variables studying abroad still contributes positively to the attitudes of EU citizens toward immigration.
 Accordingly, current study provides promising pieces of evidence on the social contribution of studying abroad for both future research and policymakers.

 Akrami, N., Ekehammar, B., & Araya, T. (2000).
 Classical and modern racial prejudice: a study of attitudes toward immigrants in Sweden.
 European Journal of Social Psychology, 30(4), 521–532.

 Alred, G., & Byram, M. (2002).
 Becoming an intercultural mediator: A longitudinal study of residence abroad.
 Journal of Multilingual and Multicultural Development, 23(5), 339–352.

 Avcılar, A., & Gök, E. (2021).
 Intercultural Effectiveness of International and Domestic Students: The Case of a Turkish Public University.
 Journal of International Students, 12(1).

 Bade, K. J. (2004).
 Legal and illegal immigration into Europe: experiences and challenges.
 European Review (Chichester, England), 12(3), 339–375.